 In the round robin portion, teams receive 2 bracket points for a win, 1 bracket point for a tie, and no bracket points for a loss.

-If two teams are tied in bracket, match, and in power round results (including the tiebreaker question), the two teams will proceed to compete in a five-question runoff tiebreaker (with the same interrupt penalties applying).
+Further, if two teams are tied in match points, the two teams will proceed to compete in a 5 toss-up runoff tiebreaker with the same rules regarding toss-ups as above.

 No ties are allowed in the single-elimination tournament.
-If a tie occurs once a single-elimination round has been completed, the two teams will proceed to compete in a five-question runoff tiebreaker (with the same interrupt penalties applying).
+If a tie occurs once a single-elimination round has been completed, the two teams will proceed to compete in a 5 toss-up runoff tiebreaker with the same rules regarding toss-ups as above.

 There are two types of challenges: rules and content challenges.
 Only the eight players in a match may issue challenges.
 Advisors may NOT issue challenges.

 Rules challenges relate to scoring or the application of the rules (e.g. scoring).
-Judgement calls by moderators CANNOT be challenged.
+Judgment calls by moderators CAN NOT be challenged.

 Content challenges relate to the validity of round questions or acceptable answers.